eclipse-cyclonedds/cyclonedds/ports/rtx64/README.md

 ### Test the installation

+Run the build steps above with BUILD_DDSPERF=ON.

-Make sure you have a NIC configured with TCP/IP support.
+Make sure you have a NIC converted to RTX64 and configured with TCP/IP support enabled and with Link status monitoring enabled.

-If needed, create a configuration file (see https://cyclonedds.io/docs/cyclonedds/latest/config/index.html) and create a system environment variable named ``CYCLONEDDS_URI`` that points to it.
-A configuration file might be useful if you have multiple NICs configured and you want to specify which one Cyclone DDS shall use.
+If needed, create a configuration file (see https://cyclonedds.io/docs/cyclonedds/latest/config/index.html) and create an environment variable, at the system level, named ``CYCLONEDDS_URI``, that points to the file.
+A configuration file is especially useful if you have multiple NICs configured and you want to specify which one Cyclone DDS shall use.

 Start the RTX64 runtime, the NAL and the TCP/IP Stack.